mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 |----|---|
 |Reconnaissance|Active Scanning, Phishing for information|

-15. Explain Two-Factor Authentication (2FA) in your own words?
+## Explain Two-Factor Authentication (2FA) in your own words?
+In simple terms, 2FA is a two-way of identifying yourself before getting access to a system (can be a password along with biometric or one time code).
+2FA adds an extra layer of security by requiring two forms of verification: something you know (password) and something you have (authenticator app or device).
+This makes it much harder for attackers to gain unauthorized access, even if they manage to steal your password.

-16. What was your last project?
+## What was your last project?
 Tell me what you did and how you deployed it?

 17. What is the C.I.A triad?